-Before December, 2018, when Gutenberg editor was officially released, there was no native WP alternative except for Classic Editor for editing post and page content, and third-party page builders like WPBakery or Elementor for creating the structure of your website pages using content modules.
+Before December 2018, when Gutenberg editor was officially released, there was no native WP page builder alternative except for Classic Editor for editing post and page content, and third-party page builders like WPBakery or Elementor for creating the structure of your website pages using content modules.

 For a long time, Gutenberg was available in the test mode, so WordPress users were able to install it as a plugin and try its features before it enters the core of WordPress 5.0.
 No matter the bugs that sometimes occurred, the editor’s accessibility has been being improved more and more with its every update.

 Today Gutenberg brings a plethora of possibilities that combine the functionality of content editor and page builder.
 You can create a video, audio, gallery, quote or any other post format just using the content blocks.

 If earlier extra possibilities of post-editing appeared thanks to additional plugins, now all of the most compelling functions come as the set of blocks.
 Let’s review some of the most used and useful features of Gutenberg that weren’t available in the Classic editor.

 Sometimes you need to display your content in several columns.
 This is required, for instance, when you want to highlight the advantages of your company on your website homepage, enumerate your services, etc.

 By default, the Columns block allows to create two columns and fill them out with text.